Genshin Impact 2.5 reveals full Raiden Shogun and Sangonomiya Kokomi banners - Gamepur

 The two weapons will also feature a rate-up on certain 4-star weapons.
 The 4-star weapons are the Lion’s Roar (sword), Akuoumaru (claymore), Favonius Lance (polearm), Sacrificial Fragments (catalyst), and Mouun’s Moon (bow).

 Currently, you can pull for Yae Miko on the Limited Character Banner, or the Kagura’s Verity and Primordial Jade Cutter on the Limited Weapons Banner.
-Raiden Shogun and Sangonomiya Kokomi have found their places in the game’s meta, so this is a great banner to pull on if you have the wishes.
+Raiden Shogun and Sangonomiya Kokomi have found their place in the game’s meta, so this is a great banner to pull on if you have the Wishes.